 Background: Beginning in 2008, CMS extended packaging to seven additional categories: guidance services, image processing services, intraoperative services, imaging supervision and interpretation, observation services, diagnostic radiopharmaceuticals and contrast media.
 Payment for these items or services is packaged into the payment for the primary diagnostic or therapeutic service with which they are billed and to which CMS believes they are typically ancillary and supportive.
-For 2014, CMS proposes to expand packaging to several additional types of items and services, noting their goal to make the OPPS more like a prospective payment system and less a fee schedule.
+For 2014, CMS proposed to expand packaging to several additional types of items and services, noting their goal to make the OPPS more like a prospective payment system and less a fee schedule.
 CMS believes prospective payment enhances incentives for hospitals to furnish services in the most efficient way, by enabling them to manage their resources with maximum flexibility, thereby encouraging long-term cost containment.
 Within the seven categories packaged in 2013, the costs of some services are unconditionally packaged into the costs of the separately paid primary services with which they are billed; CMS believes that they are always integral to the performance of the primary modality.

-Proposed New Packaging Policies for CY 2014
+New Packaging Policies for CY 2014

-For CY 2014, CMS proposes to add the five items (four of which are relevant to ENTs) and services to those that will be packaged under the OPPS.
+For CY 2014, CMS finalizes the addition of five items (four of which are relevant to ENTs) and services to those that will be packaged under the OPPS.
 The packaging policies which impact Otolaryngology are discussed in greater detail below.
 Of note, these policies impact a number of ENT services, including laryngology procedures, head and neck imaging services, audiology, and SLP services.
-For information on specific CPT codes impacted, access the links included in the discussions of each packaing policy below.
+For information on specific CPT codes impacted, access the links included in the discussions of each packaging policy below.

 1. Drugs and Biologicals That Function as Supplies or Devices When Used in a Surgical Procedure The OPPS has packaged medical devices, medical and surgical supplies, and surgical dressings into the related procedure since its inception.
-For 2014, CMS proposes to expand the existing packaging policy for implantable biologicals to unconditionally package all drugs and biologicals that function as supplies or devices in a surgical procedure.
-This proposed policy would affect skin substitutes, which CMS believes do not function like human skin that is grafted onto a wound; rather, they stimulate the host to regenerate lost tissue and replace the wound with functional skin.
+For 2014, CMS expands the existing packaging policy for implantable biologicals to unconditionally package all drugs and biologicals that function as supplies or devices in a surgical procedure.
+This affects skin substitutes, which CMS believes do not function like human skin that is grafted onto a wound; rather, they stimulate the host to regenerate lost tissue and replace the wound with functional skin.
 Skin substitutes are applied to a wound during a surgical procedure described by CPT codes in the range 15271 through 15278.

 CMS feels that because a skin substitute must be used to perform any of the procedures described by a CPT code in the range 15271 through 15278, and because it is the surgical procedure of treating the wound and applying a covering to the wound that is the independent service, skin substitute products serve as a necessary supply for these surgical repair procedures and should be UNCONDITIONALLY packaged.
 CMS observes that packaging payment for these skin substitutes into the APC payment would result in a total payment that is more reflective of the average resource costs of the procedures because prices for these products vary significantly from product to product.
+In the final rule CMS divides skin substitutes into two groups for packaging purposes, high cost skin substitutes and low cost skin substitutes.